-LG STREAMING WEEK MARKS THE CELEBRATION OF A DECADE OF WEBOS
+LG Streaming Week Marks The Celebration Of A Decade Of WEBOS

-(MENAFN- H+K Strategies) LG TV Owners Worldwide Gain Access to Exciting Offers, Including Discounts and Free Trials from Global and Regional webOS Content Partners
+(MENAFN- Dubai PR Network) LG TV Owners Worldwide Gain Access to Exciting Offers, Including Discounts and Free Trials from Global and Regional webOS Content Partners

 Each promotional week will feature a different global and local partner line-up, with each partner limited offer accessible and redeemable solely on a weekly basis, from the LG Streaming Week app.2